EV-Spring-2025/hw3-Blake227/README.md

 ## Disucssion
 ### n_grid
-Determines the resolution of the background grid in the MPM solver.
-In ficus simulation, as `n_grid` increases from 30 to 50 (baseline), the PSNR values rise from 38.26 → 38.16 → 38.69 → 38.47 → 76.36 at `n_grid=50`.
-The improvements below 50 are minor and far from the baseline.
-However, it is visually stable at low grid resolutions, the reason PSNR is low may be their outputs differ from `n_grid=50`
-It shows PSNR heavily depends on spatial resolution, which means PSNR may not be a good metric to evaluate simulation quality when comparing between `n_grid`.
+ In the ficus simulation, increasing `n_grid` from 30 to 50 (baseline) results in PSNR values of 38.26 → 38.16 → 38.69 → 38.47 → 76.36.
+Although the simulation appears visually stable even at lower grid resolutions, the PSNR remains low—likely because the outputs differ numerically from the baseline.
+This suggests that PSNR is highly sensitive to spatial resolution and may not reliably reflect perceptual simulation quality when comparing across different `n_grid` values.

 ### substep_dt
 Controls the size of the time step in each MPM update per frame.